-As previously mentioned, a maximum of 3 CoCuLO events each year will count towards fulfilling the six CoCuLO requirements of the program.
-Students in the Class of 2023 and 2024 failing to complete 3 CoCuLO events and corresponding self-reflections during the P1 and P2 year, and 2 CoCuLO events during the P3 year, or students in the Class of 2022 failing to complete at least 2 CoCuLO events and corresponding self-reflections each year, may be subject to the following actions:
+As previously mentioned, a maximum of 3 CoCuLO events each year will count towards fulfilling the eight CoCuLO requirements of the program.
+Students in the P3 year failing to complete 3 CoCuLO events and corresponding self-reflections during the P1 and P2 year, and 2 CoCuLO events during the P3 year, may be subject to the following actions:

-- The student may not be eligible to be selected to serve as an executive board or delegate of a student organization. - The student may not be eligible to receive travel/conference funding from the Office of Student Affairs. - The student may not be eligible to preference their IPPE (IPPE 807 or 808) or APPE rotations. - The student may not be eligible to apply for COP scholarship and awards.
+- The student may not be eligible to be selected to serve as an executive board or delegate of a student organization. - The student may not be eligible to receive travel/conference funding from the Office of Student Affairs. - The student may not be eligible to preference their IPPE (IPPE 707, 807 or 808) or APPE rotations. - The student may not be eligible to apply for COP scholarship and awards.